NicolaiKuertoes/TenableCTF2023/Web/Rose.md

     main()
 ```

-Settings the resulting cookie and visiting the dashboard returns the contents of `/home/ctf/flag.txt`
+Setting the resulting cookie and visiting the dashboard returns the contents of `/home/ctf/flag.txt`

 ```
 flag{wh4ts_1n_a_n4m3_4nd_wh4ts_in_y0ur_fl4sk}